-Career & College Promise occurs when qualified high school students are permitted to enroll in curriculum or continuing education courses.
-Students must be in 11th or 12th grade, meet admissions requirements for desired pathway, and have approval from their high school principal before being enrolled in college classes.
+Career & College Promise occurs when qualified high school students are permitted to enroll in curriculum courses.
+Eligible students can enroll in CCP starting their freshmen year, meet admissions requirements for desired pathway, and have approval from their high school principal or his/her designee before being enrolled in college classes.